Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 is written as comments of the simulation code and post-script programs.
 Initial 70 lines of the file @cnt3-3p8Ca.f03 are devoted to give the title, references, summary of subroutines and remarks of the simulation code.
-The major subroutine /moldyn/ does the magnetic field equation, the tranverse electric field equation, the correction of the longitudinal electric field, the longitudinal electric field equation, the forces calculation, and advancement of positions and mometa.
+The major subroutine /moldyn/ calculates the magnetic field equation, the tranverse electric field equation, the correction of the longitudinal electric field, the longitudinal electric field equation, the forces calculation, and advancement of positions and momenta.

 ### Courant Condition and Real-Mass Simulation ###